Mumbai Rains: From Diverted BEST Bus Routes And Traffic Snarls To Airport And Local Train Status- Click Here For Latest Updates

-Mumbai: The city presently is enveloped in a layer of mist, cold and greenery as it continues to pour intermittently.
-On Wednesday morning, Mumbai witnessed more rainfall and gusty winds near the coast.
-The city on Tuesday received nearly 95mm rainfall.
-The Colaba Observatory recorded 24 mm of rainfall while the Santacruz Observatory recorded 37 mm of rainfall.

-The weather agency, India Meteorological Department (IMD), has forecasted that the city and suburbs will see moderate rainfall and heavy to very heavy rainfall is likely at isolated places.
-They have also issued a yellow alert for the city.
-The temperature in the city is likely to hover around 29°C and 24°C for the next 48 hours.
+The weather agency has forecasted that the city and suburbs will see moderate to heavy rainfall and stated that very heavy rain likley in isolated pockets.
+The temperature in the city is likely to hover around 27°C and 23°C for the next 48 hours.

 No disruptions in services

+On Wednesday, the traffic in city was crawling due to water logging and heavy rains.
+Andheri Subway had to be closed for vehicular traffic.
+On Thursday morning, things were rather smooth except in some areas like Ashish Junction which saw slow traffic movement due to water logging.

-The official of Mumbai Traffic Police said that there are no disruption in traffic nor were there complaints of water logging on the streets.
-The trains on Central Railway behind by 10-20 minutes as commuters recounted.
+The trains on Central Railway behind by 10 minutes as commuters recounted.
 Meanwhile, the trains on Western Railway were plying per schedule.

-On Tueday, Magthane metro's northern exit had to be closed due to water logging while Mumbra bypass saw slow movement of traffic due to landslide.

 Mumbai AQI